WaveNet's Precision in EEG Classification: Introduction

 \section{Introduction}

-The classification of EEG data into physiological, pathological, and noise categories is essential for accurate neurophysiological analysis and clinical diagnostics.
-Traditional methods rely heavily on expert visual review, which is not scalable given the increasing volume and complexity of EEG recordings.
-Trained EEG technologists are crucial in identifying abnormalities and enhancing patient outcomes.
+The classification of Intracranial Electroencephalography (iEEG) data into physiological, pathological, artifact, and noise categories is essential for accurate neurophysiological analysis and clinical diagnostics.
+Traditional methods rely heavily on expert visual review, which is not scalable given the increasing volume and complexity of iEEG recordings.
+Trained iEEG technologists are crucial in identifying abnormalities and enhancing patient outcomes.
 Manual EEG review by neurophysiologists and technologist is prone to errors, non-scalability, subjectivity, and inconsistencies due to varying expertise, fatigue, and cognitive biases \cite{leso2021shift}.
-In contrast, automated models \cite{nejedly2019artifact, nejedly2019graphoelements} are scalable, mitigate oversight, and use deep learning (DL) to discern subtle EEG patterns, improving reliability for precise diagnoses and treatments.
+In contrast, automated models \cite{nejedly2019artifact, nejedly2019graphoelements} are scalable, mitigate oversight, and use deep learning (DL) to discern subtle iEEG patterns, improving reliability for precise diagnoses and treatments.

 A Temporal Convolutional Network (TCN) is a type of DL neural network designed for processing sequential data.
 WaveNet is a specific type of TCN that excels at handling the intricate temporal characteristics of audio waveforms due to its architecture, which includes dilated causal convolutions and residual connections \cite{oord2016wavenet}.
-In WaveNet, causal convolutions ensure that the output at a time step depends on the current and previous time steps, mimicking the autoregressive nature of time series data like EEG signals.
+In WaveNet, causal convolutions ensure that the output at a time step depends on the current and previous time steps, mimicking the autoregressive nature of time series data like iEEG signals.
 This is crucial as it prevents information leakage from future time steps into the current prediction.